Make super payments

 If you don't make contributions at least quarterly, you may have to pay a super guarantee (SG) charge to the ATO on top of any unpaid contributions.
-The SG charge includes an extra admin fee and interest and is not tax-deductible.
+The SG charge includes an extra administration fee and interest and isn't tax-deductible.

 Where to pay super